Jacorb90/Prestige-Tree/docs/milestones.md

 #Milestones

+Milestones are awarded to the player when they meet a certain goal, and give some benefit.
 Milestones should be formatted like this:

 ```js
     milestones: {